 3. Commit to Professionalism

 I distill professionalism into four elements: punctuality, preparation, courtesy, and integrity.
-When ensemble members abide by professional standards, they foster the trust and openness that are essential to mutual creativity.
+When ensemble members abide by professional standards, they foster the trust and openness that spark mutual creativity.

 4. Share Responsibility

 Whatever your group’s structure might be, share responsibility for the quality of your music and your public image.
 In so doing, you cultivate a team culture that breeds excellence.

 Ensemble members often harbor high hopes, and they should.
 But the ladder to musical success has to be climbed one rung at a time.
 So go ahead and dream large, but proceed in increments – tackle easier compositions before you take on intricate ones; book lower-stakes gigs that bolster your confidence prior to seeking high-exposure shows.

 6. Get Organized